cbedwards-dfw/xldiff/README.md

 We already have the key results from `xldiff`: an excel file that identifies changed cells and lists the values of the first file and the second file.
-However, aside from highlighting cells with changes, the rest of the document lacks formatting.
-Particularly with more complex spreadsheets (e.g. the FRAM input and outputs this tool was developed for), it can be easier to contextualize changes if the “diff” file has formatting. `excel_diff()` supports this with the optional argument `extra_format_fun`. `xldiff` uses the `openxlsx` package to handle excel file formatting, and `extra_format_fun` should be a user-created function which applies excel formatting using the functions of `openxlsx` (commonly `createStyle`, `addStyle`, `setColWidths` and `setRowHeights`).
+However, aside from the highlighting to flag changed cells, the rest of the document lacks formatting.
+Particularly with more complex spreadsheets (e.g. the FRAM input and outputs that `xldiff` was developed for), it can be easier to contextualize changes if the “diff” file has formatting. `excel_diff()` supports this with the optional argument `extra_format_fun`. `xldiff` uses the `openxlsx` package to handle excel file formatting, and `extra_format_fun` should be a user-created function which applies excel formatting using the functions of `openxlsx` (commonly `createStyle`, `addStyle`, `setColWidths` and `setRowHeights`).
 The first two arguments of `extra_format_fun` must be the workbook object and sheet name that any contained `openxlsx` functions make changes to.